dotnet/interactive/docs/README.md

 ## Getting started

+### Jupyter and nteract

-There are several ways to get started using .NET Interactive with Jupyter.
+There are several ways to get started using .NET Interactive with Jupyter, including Jupyter Notebook, JupyterLab, and nteract.

 * [Try sample .NET notebooks online using Binder](NotebooksOnBinder.md).
 * [Create and run .NET notebooks on your machine](NotebooksLocalExperience.md).
 * [Share .NET notebooks online using Binder](CreateBinder.md).

+### Visual Studio Code

+Work is underway to add support for the new Visual Studio Code native notebook feature.
+While we are still in the early stages of this effort, if you'd like to experiment with it you can find instructions [here](../src/dotnet-interactive-vscode/README.md).

 ### Telemetry

-Telemetry is collected when .NET Interactive is run for the first time on a machine.
-After the first run, we no longer collect telemetry.
-The teletry is anonymous and collects only the values for a specific subset of the verbs on the .NET Interactive CLI.
+Telemetry is collected when various .NET Interactive command lines are run.
+Once .NET Interactive is running, we do not collect telemetry from any further user actions.
+The teletry is anonymous and collected only the values for a specific subset of the verbs on the .NET Interactive CLI.
 Those verbs are:

 * `dotnet interactive jupyter`
 * `dotnet interactive jupyter install`